Will Fusion Power ever work?

 Lack of Tritium Fuel Supply

-The quantity of tritium naturally occurring is small and essentially all tritium supplies come from CANDU fission reactors.
-In a few decades most of these special reactors will stop operations and the global supply of tritium will be close to zero before commercial fusion reactors can be brought into operation.
+Tritium is scarce in nature and all tritium supplies come from CANDU fission reactors.
+In a few decades, these reactors may stop operations and the global supply of tritium could be close to zero before commercial fusion power plants are in operation.

 Tokamak Fusion Reactors